 Steven Lewis is an architect and a tireless advocate for social justice and diversity within the field of architecture.
 In 2016, Steven accepted an appointment by Detroit Mayor Mike Duggan to serve as Urban Design Director for the central region of the City.
 Steven is also an entrepreneur, previously launching "Thinking Leadership" - a consulting practice distinguished by a facilitated approach to collaborative problem-solving.
 Prior his work in Detroit, Steven worked with TRC for the Los Angeles County Metropolitan Transportation Authority, Parsons Corporation in Pasadena, and the U.S. General Services Administration (GSA) as a Program Manager with the Office of the Chief Architect in Washington, DC.
 Steve was admitted to the prestigious Loeb Fellowship program at the Harvard Graduate School of Design for the 2006-07 academic year.
 As part of his fellowship year, he organized a symposium on the subject of race and architecture titled, "Forced Perspective."
 Steven is also a former president of the National Organization of Minority Architects (NOMA).
 More than anything, Steve is a facilitator of partnerships and alliances between groups and individuals who seek to use design to bring about positive change to our world.

-(left to right) Kimberly Dowdell, AIA; David Alade; and Charlie Klecha, Assoc.
-AIA
+(left to right) Kimberly Dowdell, AIA; and David Alade

 AIA VOLUNTEERS and Staff